OfficeDev/VBA-content/Publisher-VBA/articles/ced0028a-8ab5-d9b1-b28c-24b794bdcbfe.md

  With cfLoop
  If .Ink = "2" Then
- Debug.Print "BaseRGB: " &amp; .BaseRGB
+ Debug.Print "BaseRGB: " &; .BaseRGB
- Debug.Print "RGB: " &amp; .RGB
+ Debug.Print "RGB: " &; .RGB
- Debug.Print "TintShade: " &amp; .TintAndShade
+ Debug.Print "TintShade: " &; .TintAndShade
- Debug.Print "Type: " &amp; .Type
+ Debug.Print "Type: " &; .Type
  End If
  End With